 In terms of design, the 80D isn’t much different than the 70D.
 At the first glance, it pretty much looks like the 70D with a bulky body and heftier design in all black colored body.
 The body is protected against moisture and dust using special sealing.
 The overall design of the body is made using polycarbonate and magnesium alloy.

 When taking the measurements into consideration, the 80D measures at 5.5 x 4.1 x 3.1 inches and weighs at 1,270 grams with battery and lens attached.
 The 80D offers a sizable handgrip alongside the ergonomic contours.
-There is a textured coating made of rubber to provide a comfortable and tight grip over the camera.
+There is a textured coating made of rubber to provide a comfortable and tight grip on the camera.

 Efficient and simple control scheme